noiseprotocol/noise_spec/noise.md

    on this function must be unsolvable by any practical cryptanalytic adversary [@gapdh].

-     The `public_key` either encodes some value in a large prime-order group (which may have multiple equivalent encodings), or is an invalid value.
+     The `public_key` either encodes some value which is a generator in a large prime-order group (which value may have multiple equivalent encodings), or is an invalid value.
 Implementations must handle invalid public keys either by returning some output which is purely a function of the public key and does not depend on the private key, or by signaling an error to the caller.
 The DH function may define more specific rules for handling invalid values.

  * **`DHLEN`** = A constant specifying the size in bytes of public keys and DH outputs.
 For security reasons, `DHLEN` must be 32 or greater.